PolyhedralDev/Terra/CODE_OF_CONDUCT.md

 using [neopronouns](https://www.mypronouns.org/neopronouns).
 But if someone refuses to use your more common pronouns, you should report them to us.
-Additionally, you may not ask people to use unreasonable pronouns, such as ' acab/acabself', 'that/bitch', 'ur/mom', or 'dream/dreamself' (pronouns related to real people, eg. the minecraft youtuber ' dreamwastaken').
+Additionally, you may not ask people to use unreasonable pronouns, such as ' acab/acabself', 'that/bitch', 'ur/mom', or anything else that may be considered disrectful.
 Doing so will be considered mockery of individuals who use non-standard pronouns and is very disrespectful.